Standard environment preparation#

 Note

-As of Keycloak version 21 and later, and Package Security Manager (On-prem) version 6.6.4 and later, the required CPU must support the x86-64-v2 and SSE4.2.
+As of Keycloak version 21 and later, and Package Security Manager version 6.6.4 and later, the required CPU must support the x86-64-v2 and SSE4.2.

 When partitioning space, allocate 20GB for /var/lib and the remaining 1TB for /opt/anaconda.